polivbr/dagster-sqlmesh/adr/0008-sqlmesh-plan-run-flow.md

 dagster asset materialize --select "marts_*"
 ```

-**Our module's role**: No involvement in breaking change validation
+**Our module's role**: Execute materialization for validated changes only

 ## Consequences